FREE AUGMENTED REALITY EVENT

-Thursday September 1 3:00 pm – 9:00 pm
+Thursday, September 1 2:00 pm – 8:00 pm

 Friday, September 2 Noon – 5:00 pm

-Ginny Ruffner is a Seattle artist, trained at the University of Georgia as a painter, graduating with honors and an M.F.A. in 1975.
-Ruffner has had 74 solo shows, several hundred group shows, and her work is in 53 permanent museum and public collections around the world.Seattle public art installations include a 30-foot tall kinetic water feature downtown and a permanent installation in the Seattle Art Museum’s Olympic Sculpture Park.
+Ginny Ruffner is a Seattle artist who has had 74 solo shows, several hundred group shows, and her work is in 53 permanent museum and public collections around the world.Seattle public art installations include a 30-foot tall kinetic water feature downtown and a permanent installation in the Seattle Art Museum’s Olympic Sculpture Park.
 She has written two books and been the subject of an award winning, full-length documentary titled “A Not So Still Life, the Ginny Ruffner Story”.

 Grant Kirkpatrick is an emerging animator and new media artist based in Seattle.
 After studying at Cornish College of the Arts for three years, he graduated with a focus on motion design and animation.
-Coming from a fine arts background, Grant has considerable interest in the intersection of art and technology, particularly VR/AR, game design, and mixed media work.
+Coming from a fine arts background, Grant Kirkpatrick has considerable interest in the intersection of art and technology, particularly VR/AR, game design, and mixed media work.

 Ray Freeman is an award-winning architect who has practiced in Seattle for more than 30 years, both through his former firm, WORKSHOP 3D Design Studio, and through collaborations with others.
 He was the founder of CyberToys, Inc., where he produced multi-media software for LEGO, the White House, and Autodesk.
 He is a former President and current Publisher at CoCA, where he recently produced the exhibition and publication "Pop-Up (AR)t", featuring augmented reality models by 18 artists from around the world, collaborating with many of them on their artwork.